qidydl/vite-workspace-experiment/README.md

 ## Getting started

 1. Install pnpm.
-The node.js "corepack" system seems to never work and is not stable, so it's recommended to just use `npm install -g pnpm`
+The node.js "corepack" system may be viable (in which case you need to use `corepack pnpm` instead of just `pnpm`), or you can just use `npm install -g pnpm`
 2. Install dependencies from the root directory by running `pnpm install`
 3. Start the app from the root directory by running `pnpm start`
-   - This will start both the "shared" and "app" components, so that changes in either are hot-reloaded.
+   - Changes to any code in either `app` or `shared` should be hot-reloaded
 4. Run all tests from the root directory by running `pnpm test`

 # TODO